rubizarmiento/PsbS_Binding_Site/README.md

-# The repository contains the methods to generate the simulations in the directories 4_pairs and 5_psii (Pending final documentation).

-# The analysis_dataset directory contains scripts and instructions to process the simulation data and generate the analysis databases.

 # Database Creation Pipeline

 This pipeline processes protein binding event data from CSV files, enriches it with structural information, and creates combined databases for analysis.